Connecting state and local government leaders

 Jeffrey Tumlin, the director of transportation at the San Francisco Municipal Transportation Agency, explained in a July interview with radio station KPFA that the agency had structural deficits even before the pandemic, which only grew worse when the coronavirus hit.

-“What we’re missing right now is people returning to downtown office, that was always our biggest source of ridership,” he said.
+“What we’re missing right now is people returning to downtown offices, that was always our biggest source of ridership,” he said.
 “And what we’re finding is those office buildings are just empty.
 So not only are we not getting riders on Muni, but we’re also not getting commuters parking in our parking garages, which is another key source of revenue for the system.”

 “We need to calibrate our recovery, to stay ahead of the San Francisco recovery.
 If we spend our money too quickly.
 The result is we run out of money, which means we don’t make payroll,” he explained.